Basics of Florida Homestead Law

 • Apply for homestead exemption with the property appraiser of the county where the property is located, and

 For example, Marilyn owns homes in Palm City and Vero Beach.
 However, her primary residence is in Palm City.
 She needs to visit the Martin County property appraiser’s office before March 1 to elect homestead status on her Palm City home.
-Her daughter, Sandy, lives in the Vero Beach home under an enhanced life estate deed.
-Sandy may be able to claim homestead status in Indian River County, but not Marilyn.

 Home owners and, in some cases, their heirs may not be forced to sell their homestead to pay off a civil judgment or other debts if it meets the definition under the Florida Constitution.
 This exemption, however, does not apply to judgments arising from the property itself.
-For example, home owner association fees and foreclosures take precedence over the homestead exemption.
+For example, homeowner association fees and foreclosures take precedence over the homestead exemption.

 Due to Florida law, homeowners face some restrictions about how they pass their homes to heirs.
 The restrictions depend on whether the owner has a spouse or minor children, and how the property is titled.

 John Mangan is an experienced Florida estate planning attorney who has been board certified in Wills, Trusts & Estates by the Florida Bar.
 At the Law Offices of John Mangan, P.A., our guidance has enabled a better understanding of Florida Homestead Exemption for many clients.
-Call us at 772-324-9050 to set up an appointment or use our convenient Contact Form.
+Call us at 772-210-3986 to set up an appointment or use our convenient Contact Form.